 DGs are different from all other international development frameworks considering that they are more ambitious, universal, holistic and inclusive as follows:

 - Ambitious: With 17 Goals, 169 targets and more than 230 indicators, the SDGs are the most ambitious development framework in the world to date.

 - Universal: Unlike the MDGs, SDGs are universally applicable and will be implemented by developing as well as developed countries all over the world.

 - Holistic: The Goals are interconnected, indivisible, and balance the three dimensions of sustainable development i.e. Economic, Social and Environmental meaning that to eradicate poverty, there must be economic growth, social protection and environmental sustainability.

 - Inclusive: SDGs are for all of us and can only be achieved through partnerships.
 Government as well as all other stakeholders in Uganda including civil society and the private sector – riding high throughout the negotiations, have a shared responsibility of ensuring that no one is left behind by 2030.

 Adoption of the SDG 2030 Agenda in Uganda

-After the adoption of the 2030 Agenda, Uganda is one of the first countries that participated in the first High Level Political Forum in 2016 where it prepared and presented its first National Voluntary Review Report.
-Uganda therefore holds a great symbolic position in implementation and achievement of SDGs globally.
+After the adoption of the 2030 Agenda, Uganda is one of the first countries that participated in the first High-Level Political Forum in 2016 where it prepared and presented its first National Voluntary Review Report.
+Uganda, therefore, holds a great symbolic position in the implementation and achievement of SDGs globally.